Bespoke Insulated Garden Offices from £8,995

 If you’re intending on using a garden room to live with a bathroom, shower and kitchenette then please see our granny annexe solution.

-Can I attach it to my property?
+Can you attach it to my property?

 If you’re looking to have a garden room turned into an extension and attached to your property just let us know.
 We offer a fixed rate package for which includes;